Michelle-932/LMLMD/readme.md

 ![img](https://i.imgur.com/ZPOqula.jpg)

-## No more uncomfortable dates
+## No more uncomfortable dates!

 Watching a rom-com and seeing the familiar montage of awful dates, I wanted to build an app to solve some of the problems I remember having when trying to meet new people -- but with your dog!

-- <strong>Planning Dates:</strong> It's hard to find dog-friendly places to go, so you can meet your match and plan your date with this app
+- <strong>Planning Dates:</strong> It's hard to find dog-friendly places to go, so you can meet your match and plan your date with this app!
 - <strong>Safety:</strong> Dog-friendly places are well lit, full of other people and open during business hours
 - <strong>Awkwardness:</strong> Solves the problem of having nothing to talk about.
 At least you know you both like dogs!
 - <strong>Familiarity:</strong> Your dog is an excellent judge of character and can help you feel better in unfamiliar situations